CS181DT: Computational Design Tools

 Overview

 What makes a good tool?
-How should we think about the design and evaluation of computational tools, like Photoshop?
-What are the advantages and disadvantages of computational tools compared to analog tools, like a pen?
+How can we design good software tools, and how can we evaluate them to prove their “goodness”?
+What are the advantages and disadvantages of computational design tools, like Photoshop, compared to analog design tools, like a pen?

 Prerequisites: As this course involves programming an interactive software system, CSCI 062 PO or CSCI 070 HM is required.
 Students will also complete projects that involve digital fabrication design, but no prior knowledge in those domains is assumed.